 There’s simply no overstating the health benefits of Omega-3 fatty acids.

-Omega-3s have so many powerful health benefits that impact so many aspects of our health.
-There are only a handful of nutrients that have been extensively studied the way Omega-3 fatty acids have and the benefits hold up time and time again.
+Firstly, Omega-3s have so many powerful health benefits that impact so many aspects of our health.
+Likewise, there are only a handful of nutrients that have been extensively studied the way Omega-3 fatty acids have and the benefits hold up time and time again.

 Let’s dive into a number of benefits of Omega-3 fatty acids and chances are, you’ll see one benefit that you could use.